Get Back to Living a Full Life

 Our team offers special attention to ensure that individualized care is based on each patient’s cultural and language preference, gender or gender identity and ability to learn.
 Our inpatient rehabilitation program features:

-- Other services such as orthotics, prosthetics, audiology, driver re-education, rehab engineering, vocational counseling and training, wheelchair and seating evaluations, chemical use/abuse/dependency counseling and psychiatry are available by referral
+- Other services such as orthotics, prosthetics, audiology, driver re-education, rehab engineering, vocational counseling and training, wheelchair and seating evaluations, chemical use/abuse/dependency counseling and psychiatry are available by referral to outside agencies

 What Is an Inpatient Rehabilitation Facility?

 Inpatient rehabilitation facilities are specialty hospitals or parts of acute care hospitals that offer closely supervised rehabilitation therapy to patients with various musculoskeletal and orthopedic medical conditions.

 Our San Antonio facilities provide intensive rehabilitation.
 They are specifically designed to help you get back, keep or improve abilities that may have been affected or lost following a disease or injury.

 Therapists and rehabilitation workers include occupational and physical therapists, orthotists, physiotherapists, prosthetists, psychologists, rehabilitation and technical assistants.

 What Is the Difference Between Occupational Therapy and Physical Therapy?